USRSE/usrse25/pages/program/bofs.md

 <a name="b-accelerating"></a>
 ## Accelerating Research: Strategies from the Field

-_Jen Rosiere Reynolds, Lance Parsons, Gail Rosenbaum, Jason Simms, and Sarah Stevens_
+_Jen Rosiere Reynolds, Lance Parsons, Gail Rosenbaum, Joost Wagenaar, and Sarah Stevens_

 Accelerating Research: Strategies from the Field is a Birds of a Feather (BoF) session aimed at exploring how research